 3. Build value-driven segmentation

-If value creation is the goal you want to reach, we believe that data is the prefect fuel to run the engine that will get you there.
+If value creation is the goal you want to reach, we believe that data is the perfect fuel to run the engine that will get you there.
 Or more specifically: information.
 Transforming the available and gathered data into information can be done by analyzing both quantitative and qualitative data and translating this into understandable value typologies.

 Defining ways to differentiate your processes based on the value drivers will enable you to build service offerings that are tailored to hit the “value sweet spot” of every customer value segment.
-This will allow you to make a difference in the value delivered, increasing the customer experience, and using it as a competitive advantage.
+This will allow you to make a difference in the value delivered, increasing the customer experience and using it as a competitive advantage.